canyon289/canyon289.github.io/dev/content/DockerForDS.md

-Know the feeling when you use a tool that "just works" and instead of frustration and time list, you end up being more productive?
+Know the feeling when you use a tool that "just works" and instead of frustration and lost time, you end up being more productive?

 ArviZ should be for Bayesian practitioners.
 Bayesian practitioners should be able to use their inference library of choice,